William M. Tweed: Early career

 With his new position and wealth came a change in style: Tweed began to favor wearing a large diamond in his shirtfront – a habit that Thomas Nast used to great effect in his attacks on Tweed in Harper's Weekly beginning in 1869 – and he bought a brownstone to live in at 41 West 36th Street, then a very fashionable area.
 He invested his now considerable illegal income in real estate, so that by the late 1860s he ranked among the biggest landowners in New York City.

 Tweed became involved in the operation of the New York Mutuals, an early professional baseball club, in the 1860s.
 He brought in thousands of dollars per home game by dramatically increasing the cost of admission and gambling on the team.
 He has been credited with originating the practice of spring training in 1869 by sending the club south to New Orleans to prepare for the season.

 Tweed was a member of the New York State Senate (4th D.) from 1868 to 1873, sitting in the 91st, 92nd, 93rd, and 94th New York State Legislatures, but not taking his seat in the 95th and 96th New York State Legislatures.
 While serving in the State Senate, he split his time between Albany, New York and New York City.
 While in Albany, he stayed in a suite of seven rooms in Delevan House.
 Accompanying him in his rooms were his favorite canaries.
 Guests are presumed to have included members of the Black Horse Cavalry, thirty state legislators whose votes were up for sale.
 In the Senate he helped financiers Jay Gould and Big Jim Fisk to take control of the Erie Railroad from Cornelius Vanderbilt by arranging for legislation that legitimized fake Erie stock certificates that Gould and Fisk had issued.
 In return, Tweed received a large block of stock and was made a director of the company.
+Tweed was also subsequently elected to the board of the Gould-controlled Cleveland and Pittsburgh Railroad (future Pennsylvania Railroad) in January 1870.